 The previous section shows a prototype combined GT-BE architecture.
-We have synthesized an input-queued router using wormhole routing with arity 5, a queue depth of 8 flits of 3 words of 32 bits, and 256 slots in CMOS12 technology.
-The lay-out is shown in Figure 5.
-It has an aggregate bandwidth of 5×500 MHz \times 32 bit = 80 Gbit/s.
-The area of the router is 0.26 mm2.
+We have synthesized an inputqueued router using wormhole routing with arity 5, a queue depth of 8 flits of 3 words of 32 bits, and 256 slots in CMOS12 technology.
+The lay-out is shown in Figure 10, where the router and reconfiguration unit are shown seperately (cf. Figure 8).
+It has an aggregate bandwidth of $5 \times 500$ MHz $\times 32$ bit = 80 Gbit/s.
+The area of the router is 0.26 mm.

-The area of 0.26 mm2 depends on the use of dedicated hardware fifos, labeled GQ and BQ in Figure 5.
+The area of 0.26 mm depends on the use of dedicated hardware fifos, labeled GQ and BQ in Figure 10.
 The router would have been at least three times larger with register- or RAM-based fifos.
-The RAMs required for input queuing and VOQ in an on-chip router have few addresses so that their overhead makes them as large as (area-inefficient) register files.
-Decreasing the queue depths reduces the buffering area (with registers at least), but also degrades the router performance.

-Figure 5.
-Lay-out of a combined GT-BE router.
+Figure 10: Lay-out of (a) a combined GT-BE router and (b) reconfiguration unit (RCU).